 • Facilities Contractors/Volunteers x1

 How are other governors selected?

 A number of local organisations appoint a Governor to represent their interests on our Council of Governors.
-They are the University of East Anglia, NHS Norfolk, Norfolk County Council, plus the district councils which nominate one governor to represent them.
+They are the University of East Anglia, the Clinical Commissioning Groups and Norfolk County Council.

 There are some circumstances where members cannot become Governors.
 You will not be eligible to stand for election if: